chevereto/installer/README.md

 1. Upload the `installer.php` file to your target `public_html` folder.
 2. Open your website and follow the steps.

+## Issues and pull requests

+If the installer doesn't work as expected you can open a new issue an report the problem.
+Must provide details, logs and full server specs.
+Any issue without a detailed case will be deleted so try to ask like you really want that other human being help you with this.

 ## API

 All functions can be accessed programmatically.
 The API actions bind from methods defined in the `Controller` class.